teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 Everyone is different so everyone’s induction will happen differently but our expectations about the outcomes are the same.

-#A successful first year
+#A successful first six months

 Over time we expect all our team members to be self-led and be able to work effectively as part of our self-organising project teams.

 But we know that the way we do things might be different to what you’ve experienced elsewhere.

-That’s why we have a specific approach to ensuring you have a successful first year at Deeson.
+That’s why we have a specific approach to ensuring you have a successful first six months at Deeson.

 It’s a focussed period when you’ll be doing a lot of learning - about Deeson, our team members, how we do things and about your role.

-Successfully completing your first year is a milestone in your work with Deeson and is a great achievement.
+Successfully completing your first six months is a milestone in your work with Deeson and is a great achievement.

 Your project leads, chapter lead and fellow team members are there to support you to complete your first year.